-Icarus is a small asteroid whose orbit crosses the orbit of Earth.
+Icarus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Icarus as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Icarus orbits the sun every 409 days (1.12 years), coming as close as 0.19 AU and reaching as far as 1.97 AU from the sun.
 Its orbit is highly elliptical.
-Icarus is about 1.0 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Icarus is about 1.0 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Icarus's orbit is 0.03 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Icarus has 10 close approaches predicted in the coming decades:

 |June 10, 2071||26,845,106||24.451|

 |June 11, 2118||24,249,985||24.850|

 |June 15, 2137||5,918,266||28.266|

 Icarus's orbit is determined by observations dating back to July 1, 1949.
 It was last officially observed on July 15, 2023.
 The IAU Minor Planet Center records 1,543 observations used to determine its orbit.

 The position of Icarus is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.